marcingrzejszczak/spock-subjects-collaborators-extension/README.md

 Note 1: If you have fields with the same type (or same erasure), it's better to name all *@Collaborator* annotated fields with the matching fields, otherwise injection might not happen.
 Note 2: If @Subject instance wasn't initialized before and have a no-arg constructor, then it will be initialized with this constructor.

+version 1.0.0 allows a hideous hack that you can inject values to Subject's superclass' private properties.
+Please do not ever use it unless you're really desperate.

 Examples
 ----------------------------------